-The medium risks identified in this study are due to contaminant mobilisation and deoxygenation respectively.
+The low to medium risks identified in this study are due to soil and water contaminant mobilisation.
 The likelihood of water refilling the wetland is high as flows return to normal levels.
 The limited number of case studies on refilling wetlands makes prediction of risk difficult in terms of determining whether reversible or irreversible damage is likely to occur.
-However, at the pH's observed, the increase in pH over the 35 day period and limited metal mobilisation imply that any risks are likely to be localised in nature.
-The main risks are associated with the metalloids arsenic (As) and vanadium (V), and also manganese (Mn).
-However, if more reducing conditions are established in the wetland soils, a number of other metals may be mobilised such as cobalt (Co) and nickel (Ni).
-The risks are likely to be lower than an unmanaged wetland as control structures are present to help manage any acid sulfate soil associated impacts.
+However, at the pH's observed, the increase in pH over the 35 day period and limited contaminant mobilisation imply that any risks are likely to be localised in nature.

-As the wetland had previously dried and undergone oxidation, management options 1 and 2 in Table 5-1 are not relevant to the current study, although minimising further oxidation could have been an option prior to recent high flows down the River Murray.
-Treatment options currently remain a viable option should water quality impacts involving acidification of surface water and metals seen.
-The risks with the metalloid oxyanions are more difficult to deal with as they are mobile at high pH.
-Since the risks are scenario dependent, it is recommended that surface water monitoring be undertaken at this wetland, particularly because a number of metals and metalloids (arsenic and vanadium) were increasing over the 35 days of the contaminant and metalloid dynamics experiments, and also because the Eh may reduce further with time allowing the reductive dissolution of iron (Fe) and manganese (Mn) oxides/oxyhydroxides and their associated adsorbed metals and metalloids.
+As the wetland had previously dried and undergone oxidation (although it was being refilled during sampling), management options 1 and 2 in Table 5-1 are not relevant to the current study, although minimising further oxidation could have been an option prior to recent high flows down the River Murray.
+Treatment options currently remain a viable option should water quality impacts e.g. acidification of surface water and/or high metal concentrations be seen.
+Since the risks are scenario dependent, it is recommended that surface water monitoring be undertaken at this wetland, particularly because a number of metals and metalloids (vanadium, arsenic and copper) were increasing over the 35 days of the contaminant and metalloid dynamics experiments, and also because the Eh may reduce further with time allowing the reductive dissolution of iron (Fe) and manganese (Mn) oxides/oxyhydroxides and their associated adsorbed metals and metalloids.
 Based on the data from this study and elsewhere (Shand et al. 2010), it is likely that soil recovery from any localised acidification will be relatively rapid as pH is relatively high and increased in experiments in this study over time.
 The impacts on surface and sub-surface ecosystems are not well understood and are worthy of further work, particularly long term impacts on ecosystem functionality and diversity.